HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/appliance/get-hpovaddresspoolrange.md

 ### -InputObject &lt;Object&gt;

-Aliases [-Pool]
 Specify the type of Address Range Pool, or the Address Pool object fro `Get-HPOVAddressPool`.
 Allowed values are:

     * IPv4
     * VMAC
     * VWWN
     * VSN
     * All

 Default: All